iaml-it/automation.iaml.it/specs.md

 ## v0

+### Module: URL Receiver
+receives event URL from EventBrite Web Hook and pushes it to a Storage

 ### Module: Eventbrite Reader
 Eventbrite is public and free.
 Is the only event website which integrates with Facebook events.

+Reads urls from a storage and requires event data from eventbrite API pushing data to some sort of database.

 - define a "standard" data structure for all events
 - for a given organizer (ex: https://www.eventbrite.it/o/fevr-7297766259 ).